InnerSourceCommons/InnerSourceLearningPath/introduction/08-is-innersource-right.md

 ## Is it Company Specific?

-InnerSource projects make sense when the project is specific to the company or gives the company a strategic business advantage.
+InnerSource projects make sense when the project is specific to the company or when its exclusive usage gives the company a strategic business advantage.
 Other collaborative projects should be run as open source to increase the contribution pool and impact.

 ## Summary